kvines4/SFMLGame/README.md

 This Game Engine is a basic Entity Component System (ECS) that uses RAII (Resource Acquisition Is Initialization) concepts for memory management and the SFML Graphics Library for Graphics.
 This Game Engine uses data driven design to dynamically load custom configurations, assets, and level data.
 This means changes can be made to external files to tweak the gameplay at runtime without the need to recompile.

+A Mario/Megaman clone was implemented as a means of testing the concepts mentioned below.

 Features of the current iteration include:

 ## Input/Action System